 Infant Care Services

-More details on how the scheme works and what information you need to apply for the card are available at GP Visit Card for Children Under 6
+Details on how the scheme works and what information you need to apply for the card are available at Under 8s GP visit card

 The public health nurse will also visit the mother and baby at home during the first 6 weeks and this service is free of charge.